Examining the Evidence on Contraceptive Misinformation and Disinformation (MDI)

 All individuals should have timely access to high-quality, accurate, relevant, respectful, and understandable contraceptive information that they want and need to make informed decisions about their contraception, aligned with their needs and desires.
 They should be able to navigate, trust, and act on this information.
 The proliferation and spread of MDI are urgent threats to this individual right—as well as to contraceptive access and equity.

-While sexual and reproductive health MDI has proliferated for decades, recent reports describe a marked uptick in MDI related to contraception, particularly online and among young people.
+While sexual and reproductive health MDI has proliferated for decades, recent reporting describes a marked uptick in MDI related to contraception, particularly online and among young people.

 With neither sufficient nor accurate information about contraception based on high-integrity evidence, people may be more susceptible to MDI and struggle to make informed, autonomous contraceptive decisions.

-People are reporting not receiving the information they needed before choosing a contraceptive method, especially those most impacted by healthcare inequities.
-Specific communities, including people who are young, uninsured, have lower levels of education, and/or identify as gay or lesbian, may also be more exposed to or specific targets of contraceptive MDI.
+People report not receiving the information they needed before choosing a contraceptive method, especially those most impacted by healthcare inequities.
+Specific communities, including people who are young, of color, and/or have lower levels of education, may also be more exposed to or specific targets of MDI.

 Contraceptive MDI can cause confusion, exacerbate mistrust, and dangerously advance policies, practices, behaviors, and beliefs that can negatively impact people’s sexual and reproductive health.